-There are very clear guidelines and technics for this which have been around for twenty years now.
+There are clear guidelines for this, which have been around for twenty years.

-By focusing on accessibility while building (and updating) your site from the ground up, it’s the only way to get a truly equal experience for everyone, with full functionality available.
+Focusing on accessibility while building (and updating) your site from the ground up, it’s the only way to get a genuinely equal experience for everyone, with full functionality available.

-It Works for Desktop & Mobile Digital Experience.Inclusive accessibility isn’t just about your website; it includes mobile apps and landing pages, too.
-It’s easier to scale across all digital experiences, which is essential as the majority of people using assistive technology are on mobile apps and mobile sites just as often as the rest of the user base.
+It Works for Desktop & Mobile Digital Experiences.Inclusive accessibility isn’t just about your website; it includes mobile apps and landing pages.
+It’s easier to scale across all digital experiences, which is essential as most people using assistive technology are on mobile apps and mobile sites just as often as the rest of the user base.

 Widgets and overlays are typically for desktop sites only, and don’t work well (or at all) for mobile sites or apps.
 Even if they technically work on desktop, they’re only solving ⅓ of the issue.

-Keep in mind that accessibility is built around the four principles of Perceivable, Operable, Understandable, and Robust.
+Remember that accessibility is built around Perceivable, Operable, Understandable, and Robust principles.

-Every website and app needs to be taking each of these principles into consideration at a core design level.
+Every website and app needs to consider each of these principles at a core design level.
 Accessibility is the base of usability, and plenty of companies have proven that these design principles consistently create the best experiences.
-Look no further than major brands like Apple and Amazon if you’re unsure.
+If you're unsure, look no further than major brands like Apple and Amazon.

-It Shows Your Company Takes Inclusion Seriously.A company’s digital experience is now perhaps the most important aspect of their brand, especially during the massive shift to remote everything thanks to COVID-19.
-Many employees are now working primarily through digital, even if they weren’t before, and customers are, too.
+It Shows Your Company Takes Inclusion Seriously.A company’s digital experience is now perhaps the most important aspect of its brand, especially during the massive shift to remote everything thanks to COVID-19.
+Many employees work primarily digitally, even if they weren’t before, and customers are.

-Plenty of companies make the mistake of thinking that adding an icon on-site to indicate that there’s a special interface for disabled users would earn them favor from the disability community.
-The reaction is typically the opposite; many in the community know that this “accessibility interface” icon means that the company hasn’t truly focused on inclusivity aside from adding it in through segmented, disjointed digital experiences.
+Plenty of companies make the mistake of thinking that adding an icon on-site to indicate a special interface for disabled users would earn them favor from the disability community.
+The reaction is typically the opposite; many in the community know that this “accessibility interface” icon means that the company hasn’t genuinely focused on inclusivity aside from adding it in through segmented, disjointed digital experiences.

-You don’t want to just “look” like you’re being inclusive; you want to actually offer true accessibility.
+You don’t want to “look” like you’re being inclusive; you want to offer true accessibility.

 It Creates a Legally-Clear and Documented Approach.Businesses need to realize that if your site isn’t fully ADA-compliant, you could be at risk for an expensive accessibility lawsuit.

 Focusing on integrated accessibility significantly reduces your liability risk.
-Not only does it offer actual accessibility (preventing most lawsuits all together), but it also offers a legally-clear and well-documented approach.
+Not only does it offer actual accessibility (preventing most lawsuits altogether), but it also offers a legally-clear and well-documented approach.

 Legal actions in the form of ADA federal lawsuits, state lawsuits, and demand letters from assistive users are common.
 More than ten digital accessibility lawsuits are filed on average a day.

 As a result, companies that have an inclusive approach can show a well-documented strategy proving that accessibility is a consideration.
-They also typically don’t have issues with accessibility as the functionality is built into the website from the beginning, preventing them from being sued all together.
+They also typically don’t have issues with accessibility as the functionality is built into the website from the beginning, preventing them from being sued altogether.

-Even if you ignore the fairly substantial fact that accessibility overlays and widgets don’t solve all issues for assistive users and that they only provide limited (if any) value on desktop sites, you’re still left with the reality that it’s the ethical and legally-wise decision to take an inclusive accessibility approach.
+Even if you ignore the reasonably substantial fact that accessibility widgets don’t solve all issues for assistive users and that they only provide limited (if any) value on desktop sites, you’re still left with the reality that it’s the ethical and legally-wise decision to take an inclusive accessibility approach.

-Inclusive accessibility is the only way to provide a true single experience for everyone, as opposed to widgets and overlays that create a secondary (and typically, much lesser) experience for those with disabilities.
+Inclusive accessibility is the only way to provide an authentic single experience for everyone, unlike widgets and overlays that create a secondary (and typically, much lesser) experience for those with disabilities.

-It’s essential to remember that digital experiences are here to stay, and that they’re crucial in terms of business access.
-Ensuring that you and your team are part of the inclusive future is the best decision all around.
-Even if it takes a little more work up front (and learning something new!), the overall value to everyone is worth it in the long run.
+It’s essential to remember that digital experiences are here to stay and are crucial in business access.
+Ensuring you and your team are part of the inclusive future is the best decision.
+Even if it takes a bit more work upfront (and learning something new!), the overall value to everyone is worth it in the long run.

-For more on how accessibility approaches impact the user experience for people with disabilities, watch our recent webinar, "How a Blind Person uses a Website."
-We show both an experience on a website with strong accessibility features and on a website that presents challenges due to the use of an accessibility widget.
+For more on how accessibility approaches impact the user experience for people with disabilities, watch our recent webinar, "How a Blind Person Uses a Website."
+We show both an experience on a website with strong accessibility features and on a website that presents challenges due to using an accessibility widget.